Emamatcyber90/Learn-.NET/README.md

 # .
 ASP.NET Web App

+### 1. Start a new project

+Open Visual Studio 2015 or 2017, click "File" > "New" > "Project."
+On the pop-up window, select "Web" in the left panel and then select "ASP.NET Web Application" in the middle panel.
+On the bottom, under "Name," rename the project to "Venme," and hit "OK."

+In the new pop-up window, select "MVC" and de-select the Microsoft Azure "Host in the cloud" option if it was checked by default.
+Click "OK."

 ### 1. Generate Models from Database with Entity Framework

 Assume you completed the starter step "Make Database with Fake Data," now right click on your project > click "Add" > click "New Item."